-Boxing journalist Steve Bunce came closest to understanding back in 2003 when he tracked the ex fighter down and found him in a sad state, a life time of wild living having taken their toll.
+Boxing journalist Steve Bunce came closest to understanding back in 2003 when he tracked the ex-fighter down and found him in a sad state, a lifetime of wild living have taken their toll.

-“I beat Roberto and then I was meant to fight for the title,” a disheveled Laing told Bunce somewhere on a Hackney estate in east London, while throwing punches at the air.
+“I beat Roberto and then I was meant to fight for the title,” a dishevelled Laing told Bunce somewhere on a Hackney estate in east London while throwing punches at the air.

 “I was in the gym waiting for fights, but they never happened.
 It was just a case of mistakes.
 I never vanished.”